-Hours scheduled and worked must be sufficient to meet the individual needs of each participant served by the provider.
-The provision of DDP oversight and service provision must be documented in the participant's record.
+Hours scheduled and worked must be sufficient to meet the individual needs of each individual served by the provider.
+The provision of DDP oversight and service provision must be documented in the individual's record.
 A DDP is not scheduled to work only on a PRN basis.

-NOTE: DDP direct service provision and oversight for a participant with an approved exceptional rate is in addition to the above requirements and as specified in the letter of approval for the exceptional rate.
+NOTE: DDP direct service provision and oversight for an individual with an approved exceptional rate is in addition to the above requirements and as specified in the letter of approval for the exceptional rate.

-Required Trainings for All Developmental Disabilities Professionals
+d) Required Trainings for All Developmental Disabilities Professionals

-All Developmental Disabilities Professionals must be trained in all required trainings identified in Part II, DBHDD Community Service Standards for All Developmental Disabilities Providers, Current FY DBHDD Provider Manual located at www.dbhdd.ga.gov.
+All Developmental Disabilities Professionals must be trained in all required trainings identified in the Community Service Standards for All DD Providers.

-Other required trainings for DDPs in their first year of employment include the basic overview of the following trainings:
+Other required trainings for DDPs in their first year of employment include:

 - Individual Service Planning

-- Supports Intensity Scale
+- Supports Intensity Scale overview

-- Health Risk Screening Tool
+- Health Risk Screening Tool on line training.

-The provider agency must also document the participation of each DDP of a minimum of 8 hours per year of additional DBHDD sponsored or other training in the area of Developmental Disabilities, not included in the Community Service Standards for All Developmental Disabilities Providers.
+The provider agency must also document the participation of each DDP in a minimum of 8 hours per year of additional DBHDD sponsored or other training in the area of developmental disabilities, not listed above or included in the Community Standards for All Providers.